adel-mamin/amast/libs/async/README.rst

 Notes
 =====

-- Avoid using switch-case constructs withing asynchronous function using the macros
+- Avoid using switch-case constructs within asynchronous function using the macros
 - Keep the variables that should preserve their values across async function calls in a state stored outside of the async function.